-There are three operations you can perform from the "Hidden" Menu: CLEAR ALL MEMORY, DEMO CLOCK (10X), and RTC SOURCE: AC LINE.
+There are two operations you can perform from the "Hidden" Menu: CLEAR ALL MEMORY and DEMO CLOCK (10X).
 CLEAR ALL MEMORY allows you to clear the programmed memory that has been entered and resets the parameters to their default values.
 DEMO CLOCK (10X) speeds up the controller clock to run 10 times faster than normal and can be used to test the operation of time based operations.
 To reset the clock to normal operation power down the controller.
-RTC SOURCE is the Real Time Clock reference source selection, the default is the AC voltage from the transformer to the Apprentice 3 power supply - selected as AC LINE.
-You can also select CRYSTAL to change this to the on board crystal clock circuit.